I’m celebrating the fantastic and hard-working craft bloggers that give us so much inspiration and joy. Read on for the best craft blogs!

 Poppy Talk by Jan Halvarson and Earl Einarson

-Why They Love It: 13+ years of blogging about craft, design, and DIY has made Jan Halvarson and Earl Einarson experts in their craft.
+13+ years of blogging about craft, design, and DIY has made Jan Halvarson and Earl Einarson experts in their craft.
 They work as a team, running Poppytalk, which has 9+ million readers worldwide.
 They use their background in design and media to further their work.
-They share all sorts of content from all over the DIY blogosphere.

 Shrimp Salad Circus by Lindsay Ponta

-Why They Love It: Kate from Mini Eco is a crafter, lover of making things with paper, and mum.
+Kate from Mini Eco is a crafter, lover of making things with paper, and mum.
 She started this site when she was a full-time Mum, and her background in Web Design helped her design the website.
-She shares all sorts of kid (and adult) friendly tutorials.
-Note: This site seems to be no longer active, but the content is amazing.
+She shares all sorts of kid’s crafts (and adult) friendly tutorials.

-Why We Love It: It looks like Kate hasn’t been blogging since 2015, we’ve included this because one of readers suggested her and there are heaps of wonderful craft tutorials to check out.
+t looks like Kate hasn’t been blogging since 2015, we’ve included this because one of readers suggested her and there are heaps of wonderful craft posts and tutorials to check out.
 We’d love to see her return to blogging her crafty goodness.
 Her tutorials are amazing, so colorful and creative.
-She has put a lot of effort into designing them, and they are well worth doing with your kids, or just yourself!
-Some of our favorites are the Owl Mask and the DIY Paper Decorations.
-Gorgeous!

 The Sweetest Occasion by Cyd Converse

-Why We Love It: This site is beautiful and so aesthetically pleasing, it is a joy to scroll through the enormous amounts of content.
+This site is beautiful, and it’s a joy to scroll through the enormous amounts of content.
 She puts time and energy into creating her recipes and ideas.
 The photos make the food look mouthwatering!